mmrmas/mmrmas.github.io/whitepaper.md

 ## Best practices
 - Tip: document SHA-512 hashes from documents that are not intended to modify, such as pdf files, zip/tar archives, images.
-- Tip: Keep DigitalOwnership-logged files in a dedicated archive, preferably write-protected.
+- Tip: Keep DigitalOwnership-logged files in a write-protected folder named after your wallet address.
 - Tip: Share with care.
 Register your valuable original creations and innovartions before you distribute content to others.
-This can be done in any stage of the creative process.
+This can be done in any stage of the process.
-- Tip: Make the wallet address that you use for DigitalOwnership registrations public, so that an ownership address can be easily linked to the correct individual or organization.
-And: verify your wallet address trhough Etherscan or related platforms
+- Tip: If you intend to share content, make the wallet address that you use for DigitalOwnership registrations is public.
+This way, your ownership address can be easily linked to the correct individual or organization.
+- You may also choose to not reveal your address, if you intend to prove the origin and existence of your work at a later timepoint.
+- Owners should be transparent regarding the address they use to register SHA-512 hashes.
+	- Ways to achieve this are:
+		- Including their wallet address inside the shared documents
+		- Publishing their wallet address in the  public domain (website, channels)

 ## What to do when the SHA-512 hash cannot be validated, or the registration address is incorrect
 - The SHA-512 hash is a digital fingerprint of a document.
 Any change in the document will change the hash value.
-If the hash cannot be validated on DigitalOwnership, then the received document is different from the logged one.
-Ask if the original owner sends you the original, verifyable document.
+If the hash cannot be validated on DigitalOwnership, then the received document is different from the registered one.
+Ask the sender to send you the original, verifyable document.
 They should be able to provide it, otherwise someone else is claiming to be the sender; and that is exactly what the original sender wanted to protect you against.
 - DigitalOwnership can only link one wallet address to a certain SHA-512 hash.
-If the hash of a received document matches an address that does not belong to the original owner, then the original owner should be able to show that they own that address as well.
+If the hash of a received document matches an unknown address, then the original owner should be able to show that they own this address as well, or re-register the same document under the known address.
-- Owners should be transparent regarding the address they use to register SHA-512 hashes.
-	- Ways to achieve this are:
-		- Including their wallet address inside the shared documents
-		- Publishing their wallet address in the  public domain
-		- Verifying their wallet address

 ## Challenges of the hash registration approach
 - A SHA-512 hash does not contain any interpretable information about the document it describes.
-Therefore, DigitalOwnership cannot be used a knowledge repository
+It is only an abstract representation.
-- Similar content produces different SHA-512 hashes.
-Due dilligence might be required in certain cases.
-- There is no limit on changing ownership.
-Those who take over ownership via DigitalOwnership should always validate that the first registered address belongs to the original content creator.
+- Due dilligence might be required in certain cases.
+Those who take over document ownership via DigitalOwnership should always validate that the first registered address belongs to the original content creator.

 ## A note on patents and trademarks
 Patents and trademarks require originality and therefore the IP related to patent and trademark registrations should not be available in the public domain before such a status has been granted.
 DigitalOwnership is primarily aimed at content and ownership validation of shared documents; it does and cannot provide patent or trademark status to documents, since such a status is legally provided by regional and international regulations and requirements.
-The position of blockchain in patent and trademark registration is a developing field and it is therefore unclear if DigitalOwnership-registered hashes can play a role in it.
+The position of blockchain technology in patent and trademark registration is evolving and it is yet unclear if DigitalOwnership-registered hashes can play a role in it.
 Time-stamped registration of SHA-512 hashes have the potential to add value in this process, for those who need to provide evidence for the moment of conception of an original idea to get an appliction granted; or for those who try to avoid the exploitation of their own IP by others.

 ## Project key characteristics

 ### DigitalOwnership
-1. DigitalOwnership () is owned by .
+1. DigitalOwnership (0x33Df9e002Ae0cc01a89ab4F08d130d0549F09ffB) is owned by 0x4a845E3Af338Ec8ae3696a4f6cB786bCF0688a08.

 ### DigitalOwnership smart contract ownership